NorthernMan54/homebridge-mcuiot/README.md

 - spreadsheetId ( optional ): Log data to a google sheet, this is part of the URL of your spreadsheet.  ie the spreadsheet ID in the URL https://docs.google.com/spreadsheets/d/abc1234567/edit#gid=0 is "abc1234567".
 - aliases - Friendly names for your nodemcu's

-# Optional - Enable access to Google Sheets to log data
+# Optional - Enable access to Google to log data and store graphing data

 This presumes you already have a google account, and have access to google drive/sheets already